Bandera de Colombia

 Tombo0 votes

 A cop, a police officer.
-An informal, generally derogatory term used in Peru and Colombia when you spot the law and want to warn everyone else.
+An informal, generally derogatory term used in Peru and Colombia when you spot the law enforcement authorities and want to warn others, often with a negative connotation towards the police and their presence.

 alanlucena